 J-1 Canadian Students and Scholars can no longer use their OHIP as proof of health insurance coverage.
 OHIP does not provide adequate coverage while here in the U.S, and does not meet the Department of State health insurance requirements and is not PPACA compliant.
-All J-1 Canadian students and scholars must purchase the OISS WSU health insurance currently provided by AIG insurance.
+All J-1 Canadian students and scholars must purchase the OISS WSU health insurance currently provided by Relation Insurance Services.
 TRAVEL INSURANCE IS NOT ACCEPTABLE AS IT FAILS TO MEET HEALTH INSURANCE REQUIREMENTS.

-To enroll in the OISS WSU International Student Health Insurance, administered by AIG, log on to https://www.studentinsurance.com/Schools/Default.aspx?ID=351 and click the enroll link that pertains to you.
+To enroll in the OISS WSU International Student Health Insurance, log on to https://4studenthealth.relationinsurance.com/ and click the enroll link that pertains to you.